Creative Digital Media Production

 Exam Board and specification code:

-BTEC Level 3 in Creative Digital Media Production
+BTEC Level 3 National Extended Certificate in Digital Content Production

 What is this course about?